 What is the Bureau of General Services—Queer Division?

+A government agency for a government that does not yet exist.
 An independent, all-volunteer cultural center for queers and friends.
 A queer bookstore.
 A queer event space.
 A dream come true.

 Where is the Bureau of General Services—Queer Division located?